This Applebee’s spinach artichoke dip recipe is ridiculously rich, creamy, cheesy, and loaded with spinach and artichokes.

-But as much as I love it, nothing beats homemade.
-This copycat recipe makes the most mouthwatering, crowd-pleasing dip that tastes even better than the original.
+And this copycat Applebee’s recipe makes the most mouthwatering, crowd-pleasing dip that tastes even better than the original.

 How can it not?
-It has 4 different kinds of cheeses on it!
+It has 4 different kinds of cheeses in it!

 Want to impress your guests at your next party?
 This spinach artichoke dip recipe is all you need.